 Probably the most familiar incident from Samson's life is his betrayal by Delilah.
 Read Judges 16:1-22 to see how all of this came about.
+(Slide 6, 7)

 With whom does Samson fall in love?
 What will each ruler give Delilah if she betrays Samson?
-Does she agree to help them?
+1100 shekels of silver Does she agree to help them?
 What line does she use that finally gets him to tell her his secret?
-What is the secret of Samson's great strength?
-What do the Philistines do to Samson once they capture him?
+"If you loved me, you'd tell me" What is the secret of Samson's great strength?
+His hair What do the Philistines do to Samson once they capture him?
 What does Samson do at the prison?
+Grinds grain